george-hawkins/blender-donut-notebook/uv-unwrapping.md

 ![img.png](default-uvmap.png)

-**Important:** the left-hand _UV Editor_ only shows the _faces_ that are currently selected in the right-hand _3D Viewport_.
-So, if you've got nothing select in the _3D Viewport_ (use `alt-A` to unselect all) then everything disappears in the _UV Editor_.
+**Important:** remember that the left-hand _UV Editor_ only shows the _faces_ that are currently selected in the right-hand _3D Viewport_.
+So, if you've got nothing selected in the _3D Viewport_ (use `alt-A` to unselect all) then everything disappears in the _UV Editor_.
 Or try just selecting a single face and you'll just see that face in the _UV Editor_.
 This confused me initially.

 Note: when adding an object, it is possible to disable to automatic generation of a UV map by unticking _Generate UVs_ but I don't see any reason to do this: